 Corporate fraud these days represents a huge cost to our economy.
-Academic literature already concentrated on how data mining techniques can be of value in the fight against fraud.
-All this research focusses on fraud detection, mostly in a context of external fraud.
-In this paper we discuss the use of a data mining approach to reduce the risk of internal fraud.
-Reducing fraud risk comprehends both detection and prevention, and therefore we apply descriptive data mining as opposed to the widely used prediction data mining techniques in the literature.
-The results of using a multivariate latent class clustering algorithm to a case company's procurement data suggest that applying this technique in a descriptive data mining approach is useful in assessing the current risk of internal fraud.
+To counter this cost, organizations allocate lots of resources in terms of internal audit.
+Mostly, these audits are performed at a random sample of observations.
+This paper provides a methodology to help allocating efforts of internal audit more efficiently.
+Academic literature concerning fraud detection already concentrated on how data mining techniques can be of value in the fight against fraud.
+In this paper we discuss the use of a data mining approach to reduce the risk of internal fraud, more precisely by auditing specific observations instead of random sampled observations.
+Reducing fraud risk comprehends both detection and prevention, bearing close resemblance with the original aim of internal audit and control.
+The results of using a multivariate latent class clustering algorithm to a case company's procurement data suggest that applying this technique in a descriptive data mining approach is useful in allocating efficiently audit resources and in assessing the current risk of internal fraud.
 The same results could not be obtained by applying a univariate analysis.